Interview with the NIPN Niger team about the data landscape exercise

 Questionnaires were given to the sectors, resulting in a significant loss of time.
 The best method is to meet with the institutions directly and carry out this mapping work with them.
 The necessary information was obtained after just two or three visits to each institution and only the institutions at the central level were investigated.
 This was a limiting factor because certain information, notably on the data quality monitoring mechanism, is available at sub-national level.

-Due to the sheer volume of information collected, there was an enormous amount of simplifying and restructuring work to be done which mobilised the NIPN teams.
+Due to the sheer volume of information collected, there was an enormous amount of simplifying and restructuring work to be done by the NIPN team.
 The ‘sector sheets’ were systematically created, consolidating the various elements.

 How did you use the results of the study?

-Firstly, the study provided objective information about the multi-sectorial data available.
+Firstly, the study provided objective information about the available data from multiple sectors.

 The results allowed us to draw up an initial list of indicators available in each sector in an Excel file.